wavebyrd/great_expectations/docs/docusaurus/docs/cloud/alerts/trigger_actions.md

 import TabItem from '@theme/TabItem';
 import Tabs from '@theme/Tabs';

-import PrereqPythonInstalled from '../../core/_core_components/prerequisites/_python_installation.md';
-import PrereqGxInstalled from '../../core/_core_components/prerequisites/_gx_installation.md';
-import PrereqPreconfiguredDataContext from '../../core/_core_components/prerequisites/_preconfigured_data_context.md';
-import PrereqValidationDefinition from '../../core/_core_components/prerequisites/_validation_definition.md';

 Use Actions to notify the appropriate parties of the results of your Validation runs.
-These Actions can be triggered for either successful or failed Validation runs.
+Actions can be triggered on failure severity, Validation success, or all Validations.
 Validations are executed using Checkpoints, which each have a list of Actions that will be executed when each run has finished.
 By default, GX Cloud creates a Checkpoint for each Data Asset that you create.
 Optionally, you can also use a Checkpoint that you have created manually.
 This example will demonstrate how to create a `SlackNotificationAction` and append it to the list of Actions on a given Checkpoint.

 ## Prerequisites
 - A [GX Cloud account](https://greatexpectations.io/cloud).